 Arizona Auto Glass Repair and Your Insurance Company

-Most major insurance businesses utilize third-party administrators (TPA) such as Safelite Solutions or LYNX Services to file auto glass repair claims on their behalf.
-A favored member, Glas Tek is supported by both of these TPA’s and is a member of their auto glass repair program.
-Safelite Solutions handles the auto glass repair claims on behalf of insurance companies including Farmers, Liberty Mutual, Hartford, Nationwide, Progressive, Geico, Allied, Alliance, State Farm, Encompass, Esurance, American Family, and USAA.
+Most major insurance businesses utilize third-party administrators (TPA) to file auto glass repair claims on their behalf.
+A member, Glas Tek is supported by both of these TPA’s and is a member of their auto glass repair program.
+Third-party administrators handle the auto glass repair claims on behalf of insurance companies including Farmers, Liberty Mutual, Hartford, Nationwide, Progressive, Geico, Allied, Alliance, State Farm, Encompass, Esurance, American Family, and USAA.
 All auto glass repair claims must be filed through the TPA.
 Glas Tek will help you file your claim with your insurance company and answer all your questions prior to work being done.

 Remember, by Arizona law, you have the right to choose your own auto glass repair shop.
 Unlike some major auto glass companies, Glas Tek will pay you up to $150 Cash Back for any approved windshield replacement claim.
 Plus, you will receive a nationwide lifetime warranty, free rock chip repairs, quality materials and installations, and excellent customer service. ( See our Review page)

 It is now mandatory that every policyholder when filing damages for an auto glass repair or replacement must be present on the line.
 (To eliminate fraudulent claims) Glas Tek will assist you in filing your auto glass repair claim by connecting you directly to the TPA handling your insurance company’s glass claims.
 We will first answer all of your questions or concerns making the call as comfortable as possible for you.
 In addition, we will stay on the line during the entire process so that we can assist you in any way possible.